FAQ - Last update: November 26, 2014

 Q: I am going to take a photograph of my survey for your initial review.
 Do you have any advice?

 A: Please take one photograph per page.
 Include the entire page in the photo.
 Photograph all of the pages even those that only have text.
 Review the photos before you send them to us.
 If you cannot look at the photo and read the fine print on the survey then neither can we.
+If the survey is quite large you could take several overlapping photos.

 Questions about the online map link